Carreau/phd-dissertation/parts/cells.rst

 number of myosin filament bundled together.

+..
 Profilin
-""""""""
+.. """"""""
+..
+..
 Profiling is a protein that will bind to single monomers of actin in solution.
-By doing so it will first prevent the association of monomers into dimers and trimmers, thus preventing the nucleation of actin filament.
-It thus allow a better control of localisation of actin filament both in vivo and in vitro in the presence of actin seeds of actin nucleator.
+..
+By doing so it will first prevent the association of monomers into dimers and
+.. trimmers, thus preventing the nucleation of actin filament.
+It thus allow a
+.. better control of localisation of actin filament both in vivo and in vitro in
+.. the presence of actin seeds of actin nucleator.
+..

-The second effect will be to decrease the concentration of monomers in solution, effectively decreasing the growing rate at the barbed end, and increasing depolymerisation rate at the pointed end.
+..
+The second effect will be to decrease the concentration of monomers in

-Describing the role on profiling alone on actin monomers and actin filament is not sufficient to understand it's role in cell, indeed profiling interact with formin giving and unsuspected result.
-In presence of profilin the effect of formin is exacerbated and the polymerisation (or depolymerisation) rate of actin is even more increased.
-This can be explain by the fact that the addition of actin monomers is a two step process where monomers will first attach to formin before being added to the actin filament.
-The constant rate of (at|de)ttachment is hight for the actin/profilin complex than with single actin monomer.

-We here start to understand why the complexity of a system increase quickly with the number of protein involve, the presence of both formins and profilin in a system will localise and increase actin polymerisation at the location of formins as well as prevent the polymerisation in area where no formin is present.
-This can for example happen between the leading edge of a cell where formins are attached and where the actin depolymerise in th cytoplasm.
-The increase polymerisation at the leading edge will also act toward the depletion of actin monomers in the cytoplasm exaggerating even more the depolymerisation rate at the far from the membrane.
-This leads to a higher turnover of actin networks.
+.. solution, effectively decreasing the growing rate at the barbed end, and
+.. increasing depolymerisation rate at the pointed end.
+..
+..
+Describing the role on profilin alone on actin monomers and actin filament is
+.. not sufficient to understand it's role in cell, indeed profiling interact with
+.. formin giving and unsuspected result.
+In presence of profilin the effect of
+.. formin is exacerbated and the polymerisation (or depolymerisation) rate of
+.. actin is even more increased.
+This can be explain by the fact that the addition
+.. of actin monomers is a two step process where monomers will first attach to
+.. formin before being added to the actin filament.
+The constant rate of
+.. (at|de)ttachment is hight for the actin/profilin complex than with single actin
+.. monomer.
+..
+..
+We here start to understand why the complexity of a system increase quickly
+.. with the number of protein involve, the presence of both formins and profilin
+.. in a system will localise and increase actin polymerisation at the location of
+.. formins as well as prevent the polymerisation in area where no formin is
+.. present.
+This can for example happen between the leading edge of a cell where
+.. formins are attached and where the actin depolymerise in th cytoplasm.
+The
+.. increase polymerisation at the leading edge will also act toward the depletion
+.. of actin monomers in the cytoplasm exaggerating even more the depolymerisation
+.. rate at the far from the membrane.
+This leads to a higher turnover of actin
+.. networks.

 Latranculine
 ^^^^^^^^^^^^